 Grandma Moses was a rare artist who was indeed 100% self-taught.
 She never had the opportunity to attend school, much less any art school.
 Her family was just too poor, and she had to work on the farm.

 This lack of education did not stop her from enjoying art.
 As a young wife and mother, she used house paint to decorate her house with art scenes.
 She started the quilt as a form of hobby and art.
 With her quilting, she would use recycled or previously used materials.

 Painting Was Her Childhood Dream

-Even though Grandma Moses started to paint much later in life, the reality was that art and painting were something she was interested in from the time of being a young child.
-Life did not allow her to pursue a career in painting as she was always working on the family farm.
+Even though Grandma Moses started to paint much later in life, the reality was that art and painting were something she was interested in from the time of was a young child.
+Life did not allow her to pursue a career in painting, as she was always working on the family farm.

 Grandma Moses Painted Scenes Of Rural Life

 Grandma Moses painted rural New England life as it once was.
 She would omit such things of modern life as a tractor or even telephone poles.